nseidm1/LazyLoadingAdapter/README.md

 new LazyLoadingAdapter\<String\>(mActivity, mGrid, (int) (scale * 63), (int) (scale * 63), null, 4, true);

 You can pass null as the List gracefully.
 Then you would use setPathsIDsOrUris(List<E> pathsIdsOrUris) and notifyDataSetChanged() to update your data.
 You'll also want to call clearCache() after changing the List of data before you call notifyDataSetChanged().
+You may also want to use clearCacheWithCallback() if your loading media from remote locations; the library will cache remotely downloaded media to the app's cache directory.
 Also:
 <p>
 float scale = getResources().getDisplayMetrics().density;<br>